 (3) A requisition for a general meeting shall state the objects of the meeting and shall be signed by the members requesting the meeting.

-(4) The requisition shall be deposited with the President or the Secretary at the office of the Branch and may consist of several documents in like form, each signed by one or more of the members requesting the meeting.
+(4) The requisition shall be deposited with the President or the Treasurer/Secretary at the office of the Branch and may consist of several documents in like form, each signed by one or more of the members requesting the meeting.

-(5) If the President or Secretary does not cause a general meeting to be held within twenty-one (21) days from the date on which a requisition is deposited at the office of the Branch, the members requesting the meeting may convene the meeting, but any meeting so convened shall not be held after three months from the date of the deposit of the requisition.
+(5) If the President or Treasurer/Secretary does not cause a general meeting to be held within twenty-one (21) days from the date on which a requisition is deposited at the office of the Branch, the members requesting the meeting may convene the meeting, but any meeting so convened shall not be held after three months from the date of the deposit of the requisition.

 (6) A general meeting convened by requisition in accordance with this Rule shall be convened, as nearly as possible, in the same manner as meetings are convened by the Branch.

-(7) The Secretary of the Branch unless special circumstances exist, or in the case of sub-Rule (4), the members shall, at least fourteen (14) days before the date fixed for holding the general meeting of the Branch, notify each financial member of the Branch of the:
+(7) The Treasurer/Secretary of the Branch unless special circumstances exist, or in the case of sub-Rule (4), the members shall, at least fourteen (14) days before the date fixed for holding the general meeting of the Branch, notify each financial member of the Branch of the:

 (a) place, day and time for the holding of the meeting;